nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 specified index
 * `activatePrescription` - This method allows user to set the prescription of specified index as active.
 * `deactivatePrescription` - This method allows user to set the prescription of specified index as inactive.
+* `loadPrescription` - This method assists the `Storage` component to load prescriptions from the .txt storage.

 **Members in `Prescription` class**